Expert Fitness Tips & Science

 Published: February 2026 | Reading Time: 5 min

-Most people wait until they are thirsty to drink water, but in the world of fitness, thirst is a late indicator of dehydration.
 Even a 2% drop in body water content can lead to a significant decrease in physical and mental performance.
+Muscles are roughly 75% water.

 Sleep for Muscle Recovery